Page loading ... Please wait.

 Printer Friendly Page

 Lemon Ginger Scones combine the fruity citrus flavor of lemon with the warm, sweet, yet spicy flavor of crystallized ginger.
+And I couldn't resist adding some sliced almonds to this dough.
 These scones are similar to the Coffeehouse Scone recipe on the site and again, we are using buttermilk, instead of heavy cream to moisten the dough.
-Buttermilk makes a lighter, more bread-like scone which is the perfect backdrop for the crystallized ginger and lemon zest.
+Buttermilk makes a lighter, more bread-like scone.

+A few notes on ingredients.
 Crystallized ginger is ginger that has been cooked in a sugar syrup and then coated with sugar.
-You can buy crystallized or candied ginger in small tins at specialty grocery stores or in bulk form from health food stores.
+You can buy crystallized or candied ginger in small tins or tubs at some grocery stores or specialty grocery stores or in bulk form from health food stores.
 It will last indefinitely if stored in a cool dry place.
 Lemon zest is the yellow outer rind of the lemon that contains the fruit's flavor and perfume.
 To remove the zest I like to use either a box grater or a Microplane Citrus Grater or Rasp.
-These tools are relatively new and this stainless steel hand held grater was originally designed as a woodworking tool.
+This tool was originally designed as a woodworking tool.
 The tiny sharp-holed utensil can either be hand held or be a foot long rasp similar to the woodworking tool.

-Preheat oven to 400 degrees F (200 degrees C) and place rack in middle of oven.
-Line a cookie sheet with parchment paper.
+Lemon Ginger Scones: Preheat your oven to 400 degrees F (200 degrees C) and place oven rack in the center of the oven.
+Line a baking sheet with parchment paper.

 In a large bowl, whisk together the flour, sugar, baking powder, baking soda and salt.
 Cut the butter into small pieces and blend into the flour mixture with a pastry blender or two knives.
 The mixture should look like coarse crumbs.
-Stir in the chopped crystallized ginger and lemon zest.
+Stir in the chopped crystallized ginger, lemon zest, and almonds.
 Add the buttermilk to the flour mixture and stir just until the dough comes together.
 Do not over mix the dough.

-Transfer to a lightly floured surface and knead dough gently four or five times and then pat the dough into a circle that is about 7 inches (18 cm) round and about 11/2 inches (3.75 cm) thick.
-Cut this circle in half, then cut each half into 3 or 4 pie-shaped wedges (triangles).
+Transfer to a lightly floured surface and knead dough gently four or five times and then pat the dough into a circle that is about 7 inches (18 cm) round.
+Cut this circle in half, then cut each half into 4 pie-shaped wedges (triangles).
 Place the scones on the baking sheet.
-Make an egg wash of one well-beaten egg mixed with 1 tablespoon milk and brush the tops of the scones with this mixture.
+Brush the tops of the scones with a little cream and sliced almonds (if desired).

 1/4 cup (50 grams) granulated white sugar